-Toronto and Region Conservation (TRCA) is a global leader in ecological restoration, with more than 50 years of experience protecting, enhancing, restoring and monitoring impaired natural habitats.
+Toronto and Region Conservation Authority (TRCA) is a global leader in ecological restoration, with more than 50 years of experience protecting, enhancing, restoring and monitoring impaired natural habitats.

 TRCA’s Restoration Projects group strategically identifies, plans, implements and monitors projects to protect, restore and enhance natural cover, ecosystem function and wildlife habitat.
 Strategic restoration is guided by the Integrated Restoration Prioritization (IRP) process, which directs site selection to provide the maximum benefit to natural system function.